CarmineM74/lvl8/README.md

 ## TODO:
   - [ ] Web API Speedup
     - To speed up our API and create a super quick API, we're going to cache all the data we can using the RequestCachePlug library.
-This article goes over the RequestCachePlug and why it's useful.
+This [article][1] goes over the RequestCachePlug and why it's useful.

       We will create our own cache to use using Redis, and will need to use our skills from our lessons in Redis to create this Cache which should be used as the default cache for RequestCachePlug which can be configured either in the config.ex or the middleware for our application.
 Don't forget that when you have a connection to redis, you have a single process managing the connection,